JuliaLang/julia/README.md

 You must use the `gmake` command on FreeBSD instead of `make`.

-Note that Julia is community-supported and we have little control over our upstream dependencies, you may still run into issues with its dependencies and YMMV.
-Current known issues includes:
+Note that Julia is community-supported and we have little control over our upstream dependencies, you may still run into issues with dependencies and YMMV.
+Current known issues include:

- - The x86 arch doesn't support threading due to lack of compiler runtime library support (set JULIA_THREADS=0).
+ - The x86 arch doesn't support threading due to lack of compiler runtime library support (set `JULIA_THREADS=0`).
  - libunwind needs a small patch to its tests to compile.
  - OpenBLAS patches in pkg haven't been upstreamed.
  - gfortran can't link binaries.
-Set `FFLAGS=-Wl,-rpath,/usr/local/lib/gcc6` to workaround this (upstream bug submitted to FreeBSD pkg maintainers).
+Set `FFLAGS=-Wl,-rpath,/usr/local/lib/gcc6` to work around this (upstream bug submitted to FreeBSD pkg maintainers).
  - System libraries installed by pkg are not on the compiler path by default.
-You may need to add `LDFLAGS=/usr/local/lib` and `CPPFLAGS=/usr/local/include` to your environment or Make.user file to build successfully.
+You may need to add `LDFLAGS=/usr/local/lib` and `CPPFLAGS=/usr/local/include` to your environment or `Make.user` file to build successfully.

 ### Windows